zoomzoom1011/TensorFlow_Scikit_practice/README.md

 # tensorflow-sklearn

-These are some examples I use for simple neural network, random forest and neural style transfer.
+These are some examples I use for simple neural network, random forest.

 Neural netwrok here use the pipeline to deal with the preprocess, and make the prediction for the recogin